-DANJ’s contemporary classes are led by a active professional performers, choreographers and educators including Jason Luks, Terk Waters, Angelica Stiskin, Jaclyn Walsh, and Katy Guth.
-In addition, some of the industry’s top contemporary choreographers have visited DANJ to teach and choreograph pieces, as we’ll as the next generation of leading choreographers, including DANJ Alum Chris Kinsey (Boston Conservatory), Kristilee Maiella (Montclair), Briele Melahn (SUNY Purchase), and Conner Bormann (Juilliard).
+DANJ’s contemporary classes are led by a professional performers, choreographers and educators Jason Luks, Terk Waters, Jaclyn Walsh, and Katy Guth.
+In addition, some of the industry’s top contemporary choreographers guest teach and choreograph: Angelica Stiskin, Logan Epstein, and Mia DiLena.

 Angelica Stiskin is the Director of Joffrey Ballet School's Contemporary and Jazz Program.
 She earned her BFA in Dance at Marymount Manhattan College under the direction of Katie Langan, performing works by Shen Wei, Robert Battle and Lar Lubovitch.
 Her credits include ASH Contemporary Dance Company, and American Dance Artists, dancing with Travis Wall and Rasta Thomas.
 Angelica performed a self-choreographed solo at Jerome Robbins Theater as an advocate for solo artistry in concert dance.
 She is widely recognized for her versatility as a performer and teacher and has assisted Emmy Award winning Mia Michaels.

-Chris Kinsey is currently pursuing a BFA in contemporary dance performance at Boston Conservatory (class of 2018) as a scholarship recipient.
-While at the conservatory, Chris has created three works, and has performed the work of Shapiro and Smith, Doug Varone and Aszure Barton.
-He spent his summer’s studying abroad at Impulstanz, Henny Jurriens and Springboard Danse Montreal.
-Chris currently dances for MADBOOTS DANCE, under the direction of Jonathan Campbell and Austin Diaz.
-As a choreographer, his work has been shown at Boston Contemporary Dance Festival (2017), TRACKS Boston (2017), Institute of Contemporary Art (2017), and the Choreographers Canvas in NYC (2014).
-Chris earned ADA's coveted Young Choreographer of the Year (2015).
+Chris Kinsey received a full scholarship to attend Boston Conservatory, where he graduated with a BFA in contemporary dance performance.
+While at the conservatory, Chris created three works, and performed the work of Shapiro and Smith, Doug Varone and Aszure Barton.
+He spent his summers studying abroad at Impulstanz, Henny Jurriens and Springboard Danse Montreal.
+Chris currently dances for MADBOOTS DANCE under the direction of Jonathan Campbell and Austin Diaz.
+As a choreographer, his work has been shown at Boston Contemporary Dance Festival, TRACKS Boston, Institute of Contemporary Art, and the Choreographers Canvas in NYC.
+Chris earned ADA's coveted Young Choreographer of the Year in 2015.

 Ashley Lindsey graduated from the University North Carolina School of the Arts.
 He has since performed with the Limon Dance Company, Lar Lubovitch Dance Company, Defero Dance Collective, VIA Dance Collaborative, and Jessica Gaynor Dance Company.
 Ashley worked with choreographers Jason Parsons, Mia Michaels, Lauren Adams and Suzi Taylor; and created works for the North Carolina School of the Arts, UNC, American Youth Grand Prix, CC& Co Dance Complex, Plumb Performing Arts Center, and Defro Dance Collective.
 Ashley has taught at UNCSA, Duke University, Elon College, and Jose Limon Workshops.
 He was a 2013 finalist for the Capezio ACE Awards.